Wikinger offshore wind farm

 Other projects under construction

-- The Saint Brieuc offshore wind farm (496 MW), located in the waters of Saint Brieuc Bay, will supply clean energy to 850,000 households after it is commissioned.
+- The Saint-Brieuc (496 MW) offshore wind farm will be located in the waters of Saint Brieuc Bay and, once operational in 2023, will supply energy to 850,000 households.

 - Located off the coast of the United States, the Vineyard Wind offshore wind farm will have a capacity of 800 MW and will represent Iberdrola's large-scale entry into this business in the United States.